LGBTQ rights in Mississippi: Academia

-In March 2025, Mississippi officials ordered the removal of 377 academic research papers on gender studies from a state database.
-Another database containing research on race relations was also purged.
+In March 2025, the executive director of the Mississippi Library Commission ordered the removal of hundreds of academic research papers on gender studies and race relations from a state database, MAGNOLIA.
+This database is used by public libraries and schools, and it is funded by the state legislature.
+Executive Director Hulen Bivins claimed this was done to comply with a 2023 law, HB 1315, which regulates digital resources available to minors in public libraries.
+Bivins also cited pressure stemming from the Department of Government Efficiency's cuts to the Institute of Museum and Library Services' funding.

 College bathrooms and dorms

 On May 13, 2024, Governor Tate Reeves signed a law requiring individuals in public schools to use bathrooms consistent with the sex "determined solely by birth."
 The Mississippi Legislature had passed the bill earlier in May, and it took effect immediately.

 Hate crime law

 Mississippi’s hate crime statute, enacted in 1994, increases penalties for crimes motivated by race, color, ancestry, ethnicity, religion, national origin, or actual or perceived disability.
 It does not include sexual orientation or gender identity as protected categories.

 At the federal level, both categories are covered under the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act, signed by President Barack Obama in 2009.
 Federal prosecutors can therefore pursue hate crime charges in cases involving LGBTQ victims in Mississippi, even when state law does not apply.

 In 2017, for example, a Mississippi man was the first person to be prosecuted under the federal hate crime statute.
 The man, Joshua Vallum, murdered his former girlfriend after his friend and fellow gang member learned she was transgender.
 Vallum was sentenced to 49 years in federal prison for the crime.